andreknieriem/simplelightbox/README.md

 $add-vendor-prefixes: true !default;
 ```

+### Contributing
+**using gulp**
+Run `gulp watch` to enable continous watching of both src/simple-lightbox.js and src/simple-lightbox.scss.
+Both files will be compiled to dist/simple-lightbox.js and dist/simple-lightbox.css respectively.
+Open dist/index.html in your browser to inspect your changes...

+**Building**
+Just call `gulp build` to have all files and variants created inside dist!

 ### Changelog
 **2.0.0 - Complete rewrite.
 Now uses modern ES6 javascript, without the need of jQuery.
 Can use jQuery anyway.
 Developers can use gulp with babel to contribute.
 Thanks to Mtillmann #129 for the implementation**